 Quick, confidential, and affordable testing are several of the many benefits of getting an STD check at any of the clinics in the UrgentMED Network.
 Take charge of your sexual and reproductive health, easily.
 Don’t let a lack of insurance stop you from being informed.
-All clinics that are part of the UrgentMED Network offer affordable rates whether you have insurance or not.
+All of our Southern California clinics that are part of the UrgentMED Network offer affordable rates whether you have insurance or not.
 Avoid the hassle of hospitals and long waits of doctor offices and visit one of our 18 convenient, walk-in locations today.